-In my answer, I described how Google might make search results more interactive by allowing searchers to decide which algorithm they might use to search with, describing different search modes that a searcher could use when they were looking for results that might be relevant to them.
+Answering this question, I described how Google might make search results more interactive by allowing searchers to decide which algorithm they might use to search with, describing different search modes that a searcher could use when they were looking for results that might be relevant to them.

 The idea behind a job search mode seems like it might have been partly inspired by Google researcher Alon Halevy’s site Everyclassified.com, which he ran through Transformic, Inc., which Google acquired in 2005 or 2006.
 That site looked at the different collections of job records at different sites and how information was organized on those to draw them all together on one site.
-Approaches like that behind everyclassified.com, which likely inspired Google Squared and Google’s Relational Web and WebTables Projects, may play a role in whether or not we see a number of different search modes offered in the future.
+Approaches like that behind everyclassified.com, which likely inspired Google Squared and Google’s Relational Web and WebTables Projects, may play a role in whether or not we see several different search modes offered in the future.

 The patent is:

 US Patent 8,010,525

 Filed: January 12, 2011

 Methods, systems, and computer program products feature determining a plurality of search result items responsive to a search query.
 A plurality of search modes is identified based on the query or the plurality of search result items, or both.
 Each search mode is associated with a respective collection of records.